octobercms/docs/3.x/extend/database/query.md

 ## Joins

-#### Inner join statement

 The query builder may also be used to write join statements.
 To perform a basic SQL "inner join", you may use the `join` method on a query builder instance.
 The first argument passed to the `join` method is the name of the table you need to join to, while the remaining arguments specify the column constraints for the join.
-Of course, as you can see, you can join to multiple tables in a single query:
+Of course, as you can see, you can join to multiple tables in a single query.

 ```php
 $users = Db::table('users')